Connect With Us

 Many parents choose to have their babies wear shoes, despite the fact that research has indicated that shoes are unnecessary to wear until walking begins.
 At this time, the first shoes often consist of having a flexible and non-slip sole, in addition to fitting correctly.
 The shoe is ideal when it fits securely on the foot.
 This can be helpful in preventing stubbed toes, splinters, or broken toenails.
 There are certain foot conditions that children can develop that require the expertise of a podiatrist.
 If your child has ingrown toenails, walks on their toes, or doesn’t walk by 15 months, it is suggested that you schedule an appointment with a podiatrist.

 The health of a child’s feet is vital to their overall well-being.
-If you have any questions regarding foot health, contact one of our podiatrists of Advanced Podiatry Associates.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you have any questions regarding foot health, contact David A. Edmonds, DPM of Advanced Podiatry Associates.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Tips for Keeping Children's Feet Healthy